-The School of Information at the University of California, Berkeley seeks applications for a pool of part-time, non-tenure track lecturers to teach courses in the Master of Information Management and Systems (MIMS) program.
+The School of Information at the University of California, Berkeley seeks applications for a pool of part-time, non-tenure track lecturers to teach on-campus courses in Information Management and Systems.
+We are seeking outstanding instructors who can teach courses for I School doctoral and master’s level students and other UC Berkeley graduate students in related fields.
 Screening of applicants is ongoing and will continue as needed.
-The number of positions varies from semester to semester, depending on the needs of the school.
-Positions may range from 17% to 35% time.
+The number of positions varies from semester to semester, depending on the needs of the School.
+Appointments may be renewed based on need, funding, and performance.

-(by time of application):
+(by time of application)

-Demonstrated excellence in teaching college-level courses.
+Experience teaching college-level courses.

-- Teaching experience in at least one of the following core areas:
+Teaching experience in at least one of the following core areas:

-- User-centered Design
+- User Experience Design

 - Data Analysis and Visualization

-The University of California is an Equal Opportunity/Affirmative Action Employer.
-All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, age or protected veteran status.
-For the complete University of California nondiscrimination and affirmative action policy see: http://policy.ucop.edu/doc/4000376/NondiscrimAffirmAct.
+The University of California, Berkeley is an Equal Opportunity/Affirmative Action Employer.
+All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, age, or protected veteran status.
+For the complete University of California nondiscrimination and affirmative action policy see: http://policy.ucop.edu/doc/4000376/NondiscrimAffirmAct

 The School of Information is interested in candidates who will contribute to diversity and equal opportunity in higher education through their teaching or other related areas.
 We require that applicants submit a statement addressing past and/or potential contributions.

-UC Berkeley has an excellent benefits package as well as a number of policies and programs to support employees as they balance work and family, if applicable.
+UC Berkeley has an excellent benefits package available for lecturers who meet minimum workload and appointment hours requirements.
+There are also a number of policies and programs to support all employees as they balance work and family.

 Please note: The use of a lecturer pool does not guarantee that an open position exists.
-See the review date specified in AP Recruit (below) to learn whether the school is currently reviewing applications for a specific position.
+See the review date specified in AP Recruit to learn whether the school is currently reviewing applications for a specific position.
 If there is no future review date specified, your application may not be considered at this time.

 How to Apply

-To apply, please go to the following link: https://aprecruit.berkeley.edu/JPF02166
+To apply, please go to https://aprecruit.berkeley.edu/JPF03195

-Please direct questions to: firstname.lastname@example.org.
+Please direct questions to firstname.lastname@example.org.